-Perspective | The future of the Black church includes its ability to reckon with how its treated its queer members
+Perspective | The future of the Black Church includes its ability to reckon with how it has treated its queer members

 Because, even at a young age, I was able to sense a relationship between the genius musicians performing those chord progressions, the flamboyant choir directors moving the congregation, the quiet conversations I only heard in snippets about their supposed sinfulness.

-My parents traveled yearly to Memphis, for the annual convention of the Church of God in Christ (COGIC).
+My parents traveled yearly to Memphis, for the annual convention of the Church of God in Christ.
 They purchased videocassettes of various church services and concerts, videos that featured sermons and songs that included many men, flamboyant and free, in the choir.
 But year after year, more and more of them disappeared.

 There was so much loss.

-In 1996, there were 581,429 cases of AIDS reported, 362,004 deaths and it was the first year that the proportion of Black people living with AIDS surpassed that of whites.
+In 1996, there were 581,429 cases of AIDS reported, 362,004 deaths, and it was the first year that the proportion of Black people living with AIDS surpassed that of Whites.
 And Black churches, in the years since the first reported cases in 1981, suffered from the deaths of so many musicians and choir members, many of whom contracted HIV, lived with AIDS and eventually died from the complications.
 The number remains uncounted, I have found as I have been working on two books and an art installation on the topic.
-The immeasurable loss was surely felt in other kinds of churches, but I remember the specific devastation to the Black church — of family, friends, lovers; musicians, singers, ushers, preachers, social practices, laughter, joy.
+The immeasurable loss was surely felt in other kinds of churches, but I remember the specific devastation to the Black Church — of family, friends, lovers; musicians, singers, ushers, preachers, social practices, laughter, joy.

-These uncounted musicians and singers were not the only ones in Black churches, or within Black communities, impacted by the public health crisis but they serve as a sign for a disposition of invisibility, erasure.
+These uncounted musicians and singers were not the only ones in Black churches, or within Black communities, impacted by the public health crisis, but they serve as a sign for a disposition of invisibility, erasure.
 The intense scrutiny of their talent and flamboyance rendered invisible other practices of queer life, of women and gender nonconforming folks, for example.

 Yet these musicians and singers provided a soundtrack for churches to pray and praise with fervor, conviction, energy.
 They extended the history and practice of Black religion, taking the best of Black language, sound, gesture to make community with others.